No Application Required

 To be eligible for most admission awards you must be:

-- Entering the first year of post-secondary education for the first time in a full-time (minimum 60% course load) undergraduate degree program on Queen's campus or at the Bader International Study Centre.
+- Entering the first year of post-secondary education for the first time in a full-time (minimum 60% course load) undergraduate degree program on Queen's campus or at the Bader College.
 Graduates from a 2-year CEGEP program transferring into their first year of a Queen's program remain eligible for grade-based admission scholarships

 - Students with prior post-secondary education are not eligible for Queen's admission awards